 Children can be bullied for many reasons related to personal factors – children in Estonia, for example, indicate that body weight as the most common reason for bullying.
 However children from particularly vulnerable groups can also be at greater risk of bullying.
 Research in England indicates that children experiencing poverty, for example, are at greater risk of being bullied: “Kids will pick on you at school – it’s unbelievable – if you don’t have the same lunch bag as them, or you haven’t got a new jacket, or a new bag.”
 This issue appears to be acute in England, however, research in Spain and Sweden shows that children do not place the same amount of importance on material symbols of status.
 Other sections of this report demonstrate other reasons for which children are bullied, such as race and ethnicity (see discrimination section), or having a parent in prison (see child-friendly justice section).

 Children who are bullied have a high risk of emotional distress and health problems which can prevent them from attending school or lead to lower school performance.
 In the European Commission research paper on bullying (mentioned above) it was found that most children who are bullied talk about it with their families.
 As in other areas such as justice, children express a lack of faith in officials, such as those in social services, and NGOs to assist them when they are bullied.
 It was also found that children who bully are more likely to be from families in which violence is used, “or where the opinion of the strongest prevails” indicating that dealing with family violence and encouraging child participation in families will have a positive effect on bullying rates.
 Children have many ideas on tackling bullying.
 Norwegian children say that teachers should be trained to notice and respond better to bullying.
-Children across Europe state that they would like space to discuss issues relating to bullying.
+Children across Europe state that they would like more opportunities to discuss issues relating to bullying.

 9.5.
 Other issues